15th January 1934

 -That’s good, I have a young family, I can do without the hassle.

 Miss Slowey handed the package to Brennan.
-He had never held so much money in his hands before.
-His younger brother had written to him last month.
-Land prices had dropped dramatically at home.
-What he earned on this one job could buy a fine place.
+He had never held so much money in his hands before, this could buy a fine place at home.
 Mary would need convincing to go back.
 They had Maggie to think of now too and maybe her best chances were here in America.
-He was torn but at least now he could pay off his debts, perhaps rent a bigger apartment on the Grand Concourse and with what was left he could send some home, maybe buy a few acres to begin with.
+He was torn, but at least now he could pay off his debts, perhaps rent a bigger apartment on the Grand Concourse and with what was left he could send some home, maybe buy just a few acres to begin with.

 –Just one thing Mr. Brennan, Did he suffer?
+Tell me all.
 Did you make that bastard suffer?
 Did you let him know that this was because of what he did to Larry?

 -Yes it was the last thing he heard before he left this mortal earth Miss Slowey, he knew he was going to die for killing Mr. Fay.